What’s On In July in Sussex

 Love Supreme Jazz Festival, Glynde Place

-Now in its twelfth year, Love Supreme has become a significant fixture in the UK’s cultural calendar, offering a programme that spans jazz, soul, funk, R&B, and beyond.
-The 2025 edition features an extensive and varied line-up, including internationally recognised artists such as Nile Rodgers alongside emerging talent from the UK and beyond.
+Love Supreme is a significant fixture in the UK’s cultural calendar, offering a programme that spans jazz, soul, funk, R&B, and beyond.
+The 2026 edition features an extensive and varied line-up, including internationally recognised artists such as The Temptations and the Four Tops, Sister Sledge and Gabrielle alongside emerging talent from the UK and beyond.

 Lordington Lavender